zwelshman/mysite/content/pages/index.md

     backgroundSize: full
     title: "Hey there! \U0001F44B I'm Zach a data scientist and biomedical engineer."
     subtitle: >-
-      on a mission to apply data science and engineering to healthcare technology.
+      My goals are to to apply data science and engineering to healthcare technology.
     styles:
       self: